Lansinoh Moms' Club

 - Nursing pillow.
 Comfort for you and the baby is essential.
 Many moms use a pillow for easier positioning, especially after a C-section or with multiples.

 - Lanolin Cream.
 In the beginning as you and the baby adjust to breastfeeding, your nipples can become sore and cracked.
-To make breastfeeding as comfortable as possible, have Lansinoh® HPA® Lanolin on hand.
+To make breastfeeding as comfortable as possible, have Lansinoh® Lanolin on hand.
 It soothes and protects plus it’s especially made for nursing moms, which ensures it’s safe for baby too.

 - Nursing Pads.
 While your body is figuring out how much milk to make to meet your baby’s needs, leaking might occur.
 Have some nursing pads around, such as Lansinoh® Disposable Nursing Pads, to prevent leaks and keep your skin and clothes dry.
 They can also be used during the final weeks of pregnancy or the first weeks of breastfeeding when your nipples may be especially tender.
-Our Disposable Nursing Pads are specifically designed for this time.
+Lansinoh also has super-absorbent Washable Nursing Pads so you can find the right fit for you.

 - A good breast pump.
 If you are planning on pumping, you will need a good reliable pump that will help maintain supply.
 It’s also a good idea to have the option to pump to provide milk for those times when you need to be away from the baby.
 A Double Electric Breast Pump or Manual Breast Pump is a good option that allow the baby to benefit from breastmilk, even if mom and baby are apart.

 We know that simple doesn’t always mean easy, especially when it comes to breastfeeding.
 The key to successful breastfeeding is a great support network.
 You can find a local International Board Certified Lactation Consultant (IBCLC) in your area to support you in the first weeks with your new baby.